ArenKDesai/Aren-s-Notes/Big Data Systems/Map Reduce.md

 - ORDER BY, GROUP BY, JOIN
 Reduce Phase
 - SELECT, AGGREGATE, HAVING, JOIN
+## Reducers
+Reducers combine the output of multiple mappers to a single file.
+MapReduce shuffles the data, brings together intermediate outputs from mappers with the same key.
+All data with the same key is passed to a single reduce call.

+Each reduce task produces one output file.
+A reduce task might take multiple keys.
+A single reduce call takes a single key and all corresponding values.
+All intermediate rows with the same key go to the same reducer.
 ## Data Locality
 Goal: Avoid network transfers